Netfilter’s iptables & ipset

 On Device Install via Web Automation

 Installing On-Device with Web Automation allows you to easily configure & update settings on your device via our Portal web interface, even after initial installation!
 After configuring the settings on our portal, you will run a command on the device to pull down the configuration.
-From that point forward your device will sync it’s configuration updates made on the portal.
-For more information regarding Web Automation click here.
+From that point forward your device will sync its configuration updates made on the portal.

 Network Bridge Considerations